VonHeikemen/lsp-zero.nvim/README.md

 When `require('lsp-zero')` is called this is what happens:

 * lsp-zero makes sure the configuration provided by [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) is applied to every language server configured by `nvim-lspconfig`.
-* Sets up a "backup" configuration for nvim-cmp, to make sure it works even if the user forgot something important.
+* Sets up a "backup" configuration for the "essential" options in nvim-cmp.
+So autocomplation can work even if forgets something important.
 * Reserves a space for the signcolumn.
 * Adds border to floating windows on diagnostics, the documentation window of the hover handler and signature help handler.

 [Here's the simplified code of these steps](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/what-require-lsp-zero-does.md).
 In case you want to understand it without looking at source code of the plugin itself.

+Note that lsp-zero offers more features but those are opt-in, see [usage section](#usage).

 </details>